Eglinton, County Londonderry: History

 The ruins were standing and occupied until 1823 when the present Rectory was built on the site.
-The only remains of the castle today being the cellars under the rectory.
+The only remains of the castle today are the cellars under the rectory.

 The Church of Ireland was represented within the village by the Parish Church of Faughanvale which was built in 1626.
 It was later superseded by a new Parish Church constructed in 1821 with the ruins of the old church being extant within the adjacent graveyard.

 The Presbyterian Church was represented in the village with the building of the first church in 1730.
 Prior to this, the congregation formed part of the Glendermott Congregation in the city of Derry.
 The original church was built in the townland of Tullanee just east of the village.
 The existing much larger church, Faughanvale Presbyterian Church, was built in 1894 with the help of donations from fellow citizens of the congregation who had some time earlier emigrated to the United States.
 Nothing remains of the original church which stood in what is now the Presbyterian Church graveyard immediately to the rear of the new church.

 There were several other places called Muff at the time, especially one nearby in Donegal which created much confusion.
 The residents of the village resolved to afford of the opportunity to change the name.
 Therefore, on 19 August 1858, the village of Muff became Eglinton in honour of the Lord Lieutenant of Ireland, the 13th Earl of Eglinton who was visiting the nearby Templemoyle Agricultural School at the time.
 The school was opened in 1826 aimed at teaching new agricultural methods but eventually closed in 1865.
 The building remained disused for many years before being converted into a nursing home in the 1990s.